Iowa Hawkeyes football: Conference championships

-‡ Iowa was a member of the Missouri Valley Intercollegiate Athletic Association from 1907-1911 in addition to their membership in the Big Ten.
+‡ Iowa was a member of the Missouri Valley Intercollegiate Athletic Association from 1907 to 1911 in addition to their membership in the Big Ten.
 In 1928, the MVIAA split in two: the Big Six (which officially retained the MVIAA name; would become the Big Eight in later years) and the Missouri Valley Conference (which retained the MVIAA administrative team).
 Since both leagues claim the same history from 1907 until the 1928 split, conference champions during that time are listed as conference champions of the respective leagues.

 Division championships

-Iowa has two Big Ten division championships.
+Iowa has three Big Ten division championships.

 Bowl games

-Iowa has appeared in 35 bowl games, including 33 bowl games since 1981.
-In bowl games, Iowa has a 18–16–1 record.
+Iowa has appeared in 37 bowl games, including 35 bowl games since 1981.
+In bowl games, Iowa has a 18–18–1 record.
 The team also accepted a bid to the 2020 Music City Bowl, which was subsequently canceled due to an outbreak of COVID-19 on the opposing team.

 Head coaches

 ^ Eddie Anderson did not coach during the 1943–1945 seasons to serve in World War II.

 –Iowa did not hire their first head coach until 1892, even though their football program began in 1889.
 They have had 25 total head coaches in their program's history.